kevinolega/callcentertrainingtips/_posts/2019-05-06-basic-requirements.md

 The usual work schedule is the opposite of Philippine Time.

-When I worked in a Call Center we followed, Eastern Standart Time.
+When I worked in a Call Center we followed Eastern Standart Time.

 Some of the shifts I've taken starts at 8pm, 1am, 2am and 4am Manila time.